analyticspot/anx-ml/README.md

   until it has seen the training data).
 * We want to be able to run independent parts of the DAG in parallel utilizing all the CPUs on the machine.

-The DataGraph framework described here is intended to solve these issues.
+The DataGraph framework described here is intended provides all of these features.

 # Quick Example